-Black-Leaved Clover features dainty clusters of lightly-scented white pea-like flowers at the ends of the stems from mid spring to mid fall.
-Its attractive small round compound leaves remain deep purple in colour with distinctive bluish-green edges and tinges of black throughout the season.
+Atropurpureum Black-Leaved Clover features dainty clusters of lightly-scented white pea-like flowers at the ends of the stems from mid spring to early summer.
+Its attractive small round compound leaves remain deep purple in colour with distinctive green edges throughout the season.